When Deming Goes to School

 David gave a great example of his daughter’s professor listening to a student’s thoughts on how the methods being used to teach students could be improved (with a focus on how to harness student’s intrinsic motivation to learn, and thinking how to change some current processes that inhibited that motivation).
 It is a very rare teacher, or manager, that is willing to consider how they need to change (especially if the ideas are from their students or employees).

 Are you transforming the way you think?
 That is the most important transformation.
-The focus isn’t first on how to transform the organization or fix all those thing you wish other people would change.
+The focus isn’t first on how to transform the organization or fix all those things you wish other people would change.
 The important transformation is to change how you think.
 Of course the goal is to then apply your new knowledge and ways of thinking to make a difference in the world.

 Related: Transformation of the Individual and the Organization – Video with Dr. Deming and David Langford: A Theory of a System for Educators and Managers – David Langford Presentation on Motivation and System Improvement